WebRTC Leaks: What Are They and How Can I Prevent Them?

 You’re not alone.
 This could be due to a July 7, 2022, Microsoft Edge update that addressed two WebRTC zero-day exploits.
 The most stable, up-to-date version is 103.0.1264.49.

-If your Edge browser version doesn’t match or if you have updates available, be sure to download and install them for the latest security patch.
+If your Edge browser version doesn’t match or you have updates available, download and install them for the latest security patch.

 WebRTC FAQs